21 Powerful Journal Prompts for Self Discovery

-Let's first learn a bit more about how journaling helps with self discovery.
-(Or get right into the prompts!)
+Let’s first learn a bit more about how journaling helps with self-discovery.

 Does Journaling Help with Self Discovery?